akhealth/EIS-Modernization/how-we-work.md

 2. Development team creates pull request to staging - See [Pull Request Process](/azure-devops/GitBranchingStrategy.md)
 3. The product team has verified the functionality against acceptance criteria in a deployed instance for a feature level pull request
 4. Code review takes place - See [Code Review Process](code-review.md)
-5. Pull request merged to staging DHSS code reviewer
-6. User testing happens - See "for product team to accept the user story and ship it" in _Definition of Done_ above, and [Testing Strategy](#testing-strategy)
+5. Pull request merged to staging DOH product team to accept the user story and ship it" in _Definition of Done_ above, and [Testing Strategy](#testing-strategy)
 7. Product team creates pull request to master
-8. DHSS product owner and network services deployment team merges pull request to master
+8. DOH product owner and network services deployment team merges pull request to master

 ## Processes